-- 1. Turn control knob clockwise to the OFF position. - 2a.
+- 1. Turn control knob clockwise \( \) to the OFF position. - 2a.
 Set selector switch in the OFF position. - 2b.
-If Using Optional Hand-Held Remote: Set selector switch in the OFF position to prevent draining battery.
+If Using Optional Hand-Held remote: Set selector switch in the OFF position to keep from draining battery.

-Shutting Off Burner Only (pilot stays lit)
+Shutting Off Burners Only (pilot stays lit)

-You may shut off the burner and keep the pilot lit by doing one of the following:
+You may shut off the burners and keep the pilot lit by doing one of the following:

-- 1. Turn control knob clockwise to the PILOT position. - 2.
+- 1. Turn control knob clockwise / to the PILOT position. - 2.
 Use remote control manual OFF button. - 3.
 Set selector switch in the OFF position.